 Franchise agreements don't always last their full term - they can get cut short for a number of reasons.

 If a franchisee has the right under their franchise agreement to transfer their franchise to another person, the franchisee must make written a request for the franchisor's consent to transfer.
 A franchisor cannot unreasonably withhold consent.
-From 1 January 2015, a franchisor may revoke its consent to a transfer within 14 days of granting it.
+A franchisor may revoke its consent to a transfer within 14 days of granting it.
 A franchisor will be taken to have consented to the transfer if it doesn’t object within 42 days of the request.

 Franchisor insolvency can affect franchisees in different ways.
 For example: